 In an age when middle-aged women are nearly invisible in literature, on the stage, and on the screen, and are rarely seen as sexually desirable, this recognition is refreshing.

 One of the great pleasures of historical fiction is the depth, complexity, and meaning it adds to the historical record.
 History helps us understand what happened in a particular time and place; historical fiction provides additional context to those events and allows us to experience and understand the emotional impact on the characters' lives.
 Good historical fiction can reveal a more profound and complex truth than non-fiction.

 But if that’s what you’re looking for, you won’t find it here.

 In the author’s note, Bloom acknowledges the difficulty in balancing fact and fiction and offers us some assurances: “To the best of my ability,” she writes, “I have worked from the particulars and facts of geography, chronology, customs, and books by actual historians.”
 She then adds an important caveat: “That said, this is a work of fiction, from beginning to end.”

-Much of the first half of the book is focused on Hick’s dismal childhood in South Dakota.
+Bloom focuses much of the first half of the book on Hick’s dismal childhood in South Dakota.
 The oldest of three girls, she was the target of her father’s sexual abuse.
-When she was fourteen, her mother died and she was forced to leave home and earn her own living.
+When she was fourteen, her mother died, and her father forced her to leave home and earn her own living.
 Over the next two years, she worked for nine different employers as a housemaid or cook.
 Her last employer, a kindly older woman shunned by her community, arranged for Hick to live with her mother’s cousin in Chicago so she could finish high school.

 Bloom recounts select portions of Hick’s past before concocting a story about Hick working for a traveling circus, where she has sex with an intersexed person born with both male and female genitalia.
 In an interview with Newsweek, Bloom explains her decision to fabricate this element of Hick’s story: